ritikmaurya4747/YumyFood/frontend/README.md

 # now adding endpoint api for order place in placeOrder.jsx file. and importing data from store context
 # creating folder Verify in pages connecting verify endpoint with the frontend
 # create route in app.jsx for ( /verify )
+# creating file MyOrders in pages or  adding userOrders api in myOrders.jsx to display all the orders that book